overlookmotel/walk-folder-tree/README.md

 #### recurse

-When `true`, recurses through subfolders and sub-subfolders requiring an entire tree.
+When `true`, recurses through subfolders and sub-subfolders, examining an entire tree.
 Set to `false` to ignore subfolders.
 Defaults to `true`.

 ```js